Frequently Asked Questions

 What is Counselling?

 Counselling is a talking therapy offered on a confidential, one to one basis, within the boundary of a contract, agreed by client and counsellor, with no judgement.
+It involves you coming to my office based in Adlington, close to Chorley and Horwich where we can talk together confidentially.

 What is a counselling contract?